b97jre/RNAseqcourse/source/isoform-visualisation.rst

 ============================
-Visualising the isoform data
+Visualise isoform data
 ============================

 For the gene **RAB11FIP5** you will now hopefully have generated your own data that you can look at.
-If everything worked you will now have
+If everything worked you will now have :

  * One BAM file with short reads mapped to the genome

  * One GTF file  containig differnt isoform of **RAB11FIP5** based on the short reads that mapped.

  * One BAM file with **Trinity** assembled transcripts mapped to the genome

 Since it takes time to generate all data we have already created other files that you can also download and view in your browser.